-Richmond Hill | WTTV CBS4Indy
+richmond hill | WTTV CBS4Indy

 Four years after Richmond Hill explosion, Monserrate Shirley to be sentenced

-Last Richmond Hill defendant agrees to plead guilty to assisting a criminal

-Indiana Supreme Court to hear Mark Leonard’s appeal in Richmond Hill case
+State’s highest court to hear Mark Leonard’s appeal in Richmond Hill house explosion case

 Plea deal talks underway for suspect in 2012 Richmond Hill explosion, according to source

-Note: UPDATES: Latest developments on coronavirus from Indiana and around the country